 Report card marks will focus on two aspects of performance: Work Habits and Achievement Letter Grade

-Work Habit marks will be calculated from daily work, homework, quizes, self and peer assessments and my own observations.
+Work Habit marks will be calculated from daily work, homework (now called CDIP: Concept Development and Intentional Practice), quizes, self and peer assessments and my own observations.
 The work here is mostly to prepare students for the 'summative' assessments (unit tests and retests used to determine the letter grade).
 Practice for summative assessments should not be counted as part of what a student shows they can do.
 Athletics or fine arts are not graded on how well their practices are going but on how they play their game or produce their final product.
 Work habit assessments are called formative assessments and are designed to help students learn.
 Students who have shown marked improvement during a term will positively affect their work habits report.

 Achievement Letter Grades are made up of the summative assessments of a term.
 Students may have chosen to rewrite one or some because they were not satisfied with their first assessment(s).
 They must choose which assessment will count for their letter grade before the rewrite is marked.
 They need to be confident of which test reveals their best work.
 These summative assessments will be graded against the expected outcomes of their course.
 These can be seen in the course previews below this link.

-Homework is vital to the full development of the math concepts.
+Home assigments are vital to the full development of the math concepts.
 The assigned work has a variety of exercises designed to build a deep understanding through application, pattern growth and idea extensions.
 These concepts are then often fundamental to future ideas.
 Failing to keep up with the assigned work will lead to gaps and increased difficulties.
 Much extra help is available for students to ensure they are developing for summative assessments (tests of their learning).
-Homework will be checked through a variety of ways including: Quizzes, peer, self, and teacher evaluations, presentations and more.
+"CDIP"(homework) will be checked through a variety of ways including: Quizzes, peer, self, and teacher evaluations, presentations and more.